 The ultimate goal of app user segmentation is to personalize marketing strategies for different groups to improve user conversion and enhance retention, to generate higher lifetime value for each acquisition.
-So here are four models for mobile app user segmentation, which should be applied based on the nature and status of your mobile app business.
-The 4 models are:
+Here are four user segmentation models for mobile apps, which should be applied based on the nature and status of your mobile app business:

 - App User Value Segmentation Model [ CLV model & RFM model ]